DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Understood."

-Fairin pushed her through back, and her subordinates followed suit.
+Farin pushed her through back, and her subordinates followed suit.
 Then cheers could be heard.
 Moreover applauses resounded through the area surrounded by buildings.